 I published a book about my older research, entitled Information Theory and the Central Limit Theorem.
 Here is a list of known errata.
 My preprints and academic links are available on this site.

-In the academic year 2022-23, I will be lecturing the first half of the first year unit Probability and Statistics and unit organiser for the MSc Cybersecurity Project Preparation unit.
+In the academic year 2023-24, I will be lecturing the first half of the first year unit Probability and Statistics.

-I was previously Max Newman Research Fellow of the Statistical Laboratory of Cambridge University and Clayton Fellow of Christ's College Cambridge, Associate Director of the Heilbronn Institute for Mathematical Research and Director of Equality, Diversity and Inclusion for Bristol Mathematics.
+I was previously Max Newman Research Fellow of the Statistical Laboratory of Cambridge University and Clayton Fellow of Christ's College Cambridge, Associate Director of the Heilbronn Institute for Mathematical Research, Director of Equality, Diversity and Inclusion for Bristol Mathematics, Programme Director for the MSc in the Mathematics of Cybersecurity and Director of the Institute for Statistical Science.